W1905EP SystemVue Radar Model Library

 SystemVue connects baseband algorithm modelers with a variety of other domains.
 SystemVue can also be used to create reference signals for download to test equipment, as well as post-process signals captured from test equipment, to create virtual verification systems at low cost.

 Figure 1.
 SystemVue’s W1905 radar library helps model the signal processing algorithms as well as the radar environment, and connects to UWB test equipment, such as the new Agilent M8190A AWG, M9703A digitizer, and Agilent’s 90000-series oscilloscopes.

-- New blocks and examples for MIMO Radar, Phased Array Radar, Stepped-Frequency Radar (SFR), Synthetic Aperature Radar (SAR), Automotive Radar, electronic warfare (EW) and electronic counter measures (ECM)
+- New blocks and examples for MIMO Radar, Phased Array Radar with dynamic beamforming, Stepped-Frequency Radar (SFR), Synthetic Aperature Radar (SAR), Automotive Radar, electronic warfare (EW) and electronic counter measures (ECM)

 - New and updated models for user-defined antenna patterns and scanning, clutter models, moving targets, polarization, time-gating, pulse compression, CFAR, Direction of Arrival, MUSIC, SPIRIT and other algorithms

 - External scriptability and control of the SystemVue platform, allowing integration with other application providers, such as terrain map databases and structured verification suites

 Updated instrument drivers for Agilent’s family of wideband arbitrary waveform generators (AWG), such as M8190A.
 SystemVue also includes a new waveform utility called “Waveform Sequence Composer”.
 Sources can also now include jitter and programmable pulse offsets.